 - Contact Centers have changed the dynamics of customer interactions by utilizing all forms of customer touch points from Social Networking to Videoconferencing.

-As we start 2012, it’s interesting to review the potential technology evolutions that can impact enterprise communications, and in my opinion it’s evident that both mobile and video will continue to define the major changes to the enterprise:
+It’s interesting to review the potential technology evolutions that can impact enterprise communications, and in my opinion it’s evident that both mobile and video will continue to define the major changes to the enterprise:

 Videoconference and Telepresence – Similar to Unified Communications, large enterprises will continue their adoption into videoconferencing and Telepresence provide real returns in investments.
 However, as we see further development into lower cost videoconferencing solutions, we will see videoconferencing technologies available to both the non C-Level executives and SMB market space that can provide true returns in productivity.
 Furthermore, we will see the adoption of Video to contact center solutions as another touch point to the consumer.